Battlefield 6: Portal

 The Battlefield Portal feature returns in Battlefield 6 with a complete overhaul from its Battlefield 2042 iteration.
 In 2042, Portal was limited to a basic visual block editor and web-based configuration options.
 Battlefield 6s Portal is powered by the Godot engine, providing map creation and game logic tools that represent a significant advancement over the previous system.
 The new editor enables creators to build custom game modes, design original maps using Battlefield 6s existing map foundations and assets, and script complex gameplay mechanics.

 EA showcased Portal's capabilities prior to launch with demonstrations including a recreation of Counter-Strikes "Dust II", complete with bomb defusal mechanics, as well as various custom modes such as zombies survival and racing challenges.
 Within two days of Battlefield 6s October 10 release, the community had already produced notable creations, including a remake of Call of Duty 4: Modern Warfares Shipment map and a Star Destroyer constructed from in-game assets, demonstrating the editor's versatility.
 Portal experiences can be shared through a dedicated community browser where players can discover and play user-generated content.

 Battle royale

-A free-to-play battle royale mode, titled Battlefield RedSec, was released on October 28 alongside the game's first season.
+A free-to-play battle royale mode, titled Battlefield RedSec (short for Redacted Sector), was released on October 28 alongside the game's first season.
 It also includes a knockout elimination mode called "Gauntlet" and support for Portal.